steamid1000/cpp-Utility-Library/README.md

 2) Linked List
 3) Reverse Linked List
 4) IsPalindrome function ( Checks if the string is palindrome )
+5) CanBePalindrome function ( Checks if a palindrome can be made by reorganizing a given string)
-5) Searching a Key/Element in Arrays
+6) Searching a Key/Element in Arrays
-6) Displaying Arrays
+7) Displaying Arrays
-7) Displaying Linked List
+8) Displaying Linked List
-8) Displaying Vectors
+9) Displaying Vectors
-9) Bubble Sort ( With slight improvements )
+10) Bubble Sort ( With slight improvements )

 ...